Santa Isabel (island)

 Santa Isabel (also known as Isabel, Ysabel and Mahaga) is the largest island in Isabel Province, Solomon Islands.
 It is also the longest island, with the third largest surface area, in the country.

 Location and geographic data

 Choiseul lies to the north-west, Malaita to the south-east.
 The Pacific Ocean lies to the north, and Guadalcanal (Isatabu) to the south.

 The highest point in Santa Isabel is Mount Sasari, 1220 m.
 The Marutho river runs down Mount Sasari to the ocean at Hofi.
 Almost all the rivers or streams run from that centre point except for those at the other tip of the island on the Katova side.

 The administrative centre is Buala.
-The nearest airport is Fera Airport on neighbouring Fera Island.
+Air transport links are provided twice weekly by Solomon Airlines, via Suavanao Airport on the peninsula adjacent to Rekata Bay on the northeast coast of Santa Isabel; and Fera Airport on neighbouring Fera Island, a few kilometres by boat from Buala.